 Requires community colleges to post a link on their homepage to the website created by the Department of Treasury containing various student loan and other financial aid information.
-Executive relocates requirements of section to Section 219.
-House relocates requirements to Section 217a.
-Senate concurs with Executive.
-Conference concurs with House.
+Relocates requirements of section to Section 217a.

 Sec.
 226b.
 COVID-19 Federal Funding Reporting Requirement - DELETED